Aleqxi/java-ec2/README.md

 I am analyzing a massive amount of blog texts from free corpus (see credit below) but any help is good!
 The more the merrier.

 Results this far are collected to the [result folder under trainer program](https://github.com/sallasal/SpellChecker/tree/main/TrainSpellChecker/results).

+__Trainer program is not tested or commented well, it is just for me helping to analyze the data.
+It is written in very few hours and is not good.__ Not to be graded, hopefully...

 ## Data credits